 This data allows you to steer your local QR Code campaigns toward the most popular location.
 This is a perfect example of how QR tracking and traditional marketing can work in tandem.

-How important is QR Code tracking for marketing analytics?
+Why QR Code tracking matters for marketing

 Ultimately, QR Code tracking contributes to a deeper understanding of customer engagement and campaign effectiveness.
 The better you understand your target audience, the better you can create QR Code content that resonates with them.